Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 ## Reactions

-Certain special abilities, spells, and situations allow yout ake special actions called a :rsc-reaction: **Reaction** A Reaction is an instant response to a trigger of some kind, which can occur on your turn or on someeone else's.
+Certain special abilities, spells, and situations allow yout ake special actions called a :rsc-r: **Reaction** A Reaction is an instant response to a trigger of some kind, which can occur on your turn or on someeone else's.
 The Opportunity Attack is the most common type of Reactions.

 When you take a Reaction, you can't take another one until the start of your next turn.
 If the reaction interrupts another creature's turn, tjat creature can continue its turn right after the Reaction.